workfloworchestrator/nwa-stdlib/README.md

 ## Getting started

-If you want to use an virtual environment first create the environment:
+If you want to use a virtual environment first create the environment:

 ```
 python3 -m venv .venv